U.S. Codex Office, USDA.

 Issues To Be Discussed at the Public Meeting

-The following items on the agenda for the 16th Session of CCRVDF will be discussed during the public meeting:
+The following items on the Agenda for the 25th Session of the CCRVDF will be discussed during the public meeting:

-Each issue listed will be fully described in documents distributed, or to be distributed, by the U.S. Secretariat to the Meeting.
-Members of the public may access or request copies of these documents via the World Wide Web at the following address: http://www.codexalimentarius.net.
+Each issue listed will be fully described in documents distributed, or to be distributed by the Secretariat before the Committee meeting.
+Members of the public may access or request copies of these documents (see ADDRESSES).

-At the April 26, 2006 public meeting, draft U.S. positions on these agenda items will be described, discussed, and attendees will have the opportunity to pose questions and offer comments.
-Written comments may be offered at the meeting or sent to the U.S. Delegate for the 16th Session of CCRVDF, Dr. Steven Vaughn, (see For Further Information About the 16th Session of CCRVDF Contact).
-Written comments should state that they relate to activities of the 16th Session of the CCRVDF.
+At the April 30, 2020, public meeting, draft U.S. positions on the agenda items will be described and discussed, and attendees will have the opportunity to pose questions and offer comments.
+Written comments may be offered at the meeting or sent to Brandi Robinson, U.S. Delegate for the 25th Session of the CCRVDF (see ADDRESSES).
+Written comments should state that they relate to activities of the 25th Session of the CCRVDF.